Hauck Family Homes

 John Hauck House at 812 Dayton Street

 Eventually, Emily and Louis obtain houses of their own on Dayton Street.
 Louis at 842 Dayton where similarly ornate decor fills the interior spaces.
 Emily was given the neighboring home at 816 Dayton Street by her parents as a wedding gift.
-However, when Emily’s husband, Charles Heine died in 1945 she and her two daughters Emily J. and Frieda Heine moved to the 11,720 sq. ft. home at 506 Oak Street, now home to Cincinnati non-profit the Dragonfly Foundation
+However, when Emily’s husband, Charles Heine died in 1945 she and her two daughters Emily J. and Frieda Heine moved to the 11,720 sq. ft. home at 506 Oak Street, now home to Cincinnati non-profit The Dragonfly Foundation

 Beth Johnson and Christine Neitzke

-It’s through this shared history that Executive Directors Beth Johnson of Cincinnati Preservation and Christine Neitzke of the Dragonfly Foundation found a common bond.
+It’s through this shared history that Executive Directors Beth Johnson of Cincinnati Preservation and Christine Neitzke of The Dragonfly Foundation found a common bond.

 3rd Floor Ballroom of 506 Oak Street